 The couple splits up, they live apart, and a court order sets out all the specifics.
 During the process, you deal with the division of property, hash out child custody, create a parenting plan, and there can even be child support and spousal support orders.

 Legal separation often looks a lot like divorce on a practical, day-to-day level.
 The mechanics are similar, and though one is obviously final and permanent while the other is not, the finished product tends to be quite comparable.

-- They’re free to date, remarry, work, move, and live without any of the complications of marital entanglement.
+The marriage is, in no uncertain terms, over and exes can go about their individual lives completely unfettered.
+You’re free to date, remarry, work, move, and live without any of the complications of marital entanglement.

 In a legal separation, this often plays out in a similar fashion.
 However, the marriage remains official.